-In addition to developing these markups, the group includes sales tax data to calculate final equipment prices.
-These final purchaser prices for equipment at differing efficiency levels then can be used to estimate life-cycle costs (LCC), payback periods (PBP), and analyses of various impacts at national, state, and other geographic levels for a range of considered policy options.
+In addition to developing markups, we include sales tax data to calculate final equipment prices.
+These final purchaser prices for equipment at differing efficiency levels then can be used to estimate LCC, PBP, and analyses of various impacts at national, state, and other geographic levels.

 A recent example of a markups analysis is described in chapter 6 in the Final Rule Technical Support Document for Portable Air Conditioners.

 Historically, the technical analyses conducted in support of U.S. energy conservation standards for residential appliances and commercial equipment have assumed that manufacturing costs and retail prices remain constant during the projected 30-year analysis period.
 Yet, there exists considerable evidence that manufacturing costs and consumer prices of residential appliances have decreased in real terms over the last several decades.
 This phenomenon is generally attributable to manufacturing efficiency gained with cumulative experience producing a certain good and is modeled by an empirical experience curve.
 Using retail price data and/or price data from the Bureau of Labor Statistics, we develop price trends for numerous products, including home appliances, lighting products, HVAC equipment, etc..